 The Company has two foreign subsidiaries whose operations are in the United States and Switzerland respectively, which exposes the Company to foreign exchange risk.
-The Company is subject to currency risk due to the fluctuations of exchange rates between the Canadian dollars, and United States dollars and Swiss Franc.
+The Company is subject to currency risk due to the fluctuations of exchange rates between the Canadian dollar, United States dollar and the Swiss Franc.
 The Company does not enter into derivative financial instruments to mitigate foreign exchange risk.